Introduction to Professional Podiatry Bits

 This versatile bit is unique because it contains holes.
 This design is intended to remove more nail particle dust.

-These bits are great for quick nail thinning, particularly for very thick nails.
 In addition to sanding thick nails down with this bur, you'll find that it's also great for thick calluses, heels and the sole of the foot.

 This bit can be used very safely and effectively up to 25,000 rpm, making it an absolute workhorse.
 Although this bit may look a bit intimidating, it is perfectly safe even for people with venous insufficiencies, who have skin that's more prone to injury.
 Although this probably wouldn't be your first choice for smaller nails, it does work fine when proper care is taken.